 There are two great koras around the Jokhang Temple.
 One is inside the Jokhang enclosure, going around the edge of the temple.
 The other is the Barkhor, the circular path that circles the Jokhang.
 The Barkhor supports a lively outdoor market, but at its heart, it is a prayer path around the most sacred temple in Tibet, the Jokhang.

 The lingkhor is the big daddy of circumambulations, a 5-mile (8 kilometers) kora that encompasses the whole heart of Lhasa.
 The path is not at all easy to find or navigate on your own, without a local, so you’ll need to ask your guide.
-There are no signs and no special starting point.
+(To be sure you have a good, local Tibetan guide, you need to be sure you have a good, Tibetan-owned agency.
+Ask us here to connect you to a reliable Tibetan-owned travel agent) There are no signs and no special starting point.
 You just join the path from wherever you are (a nice metaphor for the Buddhist path).
 Because a good deal of today’s lingkhor passes through the city streets of Lhasa, a lot of it is not beautiful or ancient.
 There is some of that, like the striking red painted walls of the bottom of the Chokpori and the Medicine Buddha area.
 But it’s just awesome to walk this path early in the morning (we started around 6 A.M.) with a bunch of Tibetans.
 When you’re done or close to done, you can drop off at a local tea shop along the way for some sweet tea or butter tea with the local mola’s and pola’s (grandmas and grandpas).

 3. Do check out the Tromsikhang